Confidence intervals for the Poisson distribution: Conventional methods

 \subsection{Variations}

 We could use a different definition of ``small'' for our sets $S_\alpha(\mu)$, now in the sense of the overcoverage probability.
 However, this approach can lead to very asymmetric results without some additional constraints.
 We could combine the idea with the minimal number of observations of section~\ref{sec:SterneCrowGardner}.
-We look for the smallest number of contiguous observations satisfying the probabilty content, selecting the end points that minimize the overcoverage.
+We look for the smallest number of contiguous observations satisfying the probability content, selecting the end points that minimize the overcoverage.
 That is, we relax the strict ordering on probability of Sterne but also do not require the minimal upper bound on the confidence interval property of Crow\&Gardner.
 There are many other variations of these general ideas we could try.
-Indeed, it is possible to improve coverage.
+Indeed, it is possible to improve coverage, for example by working farther into the tails of the distribution.
 However, the intervals then tend to be large, and less symmetric in interval, to the point where such results do not seem attractive.